hemantgit/training-be-module-03/security-ldap/README.md

 ### Build & Run

 - Build Portal module with executing `mvn clean install` command from *portal* directory.
+- Make sure that Training Server is running.
 - Start Portal application with executing `mvn jetty:run` command from *portal* directory.
 - Go to CXP Manager and create user group `employees`.
 - Create new portal and make sure `employees` group has access to it.